 Daily phonic sessions take place in both Nursery and Reception.

-At the Rosary we teach phonics through the Letters and Sounds Programme.
+At the Rosary we teach phonics through Sound!
+Start Phonics for Letters and Sounds.

-Letters and Sounds aims to develop children's speaking and listening skills as well as preparing children for learning to read by developing their phonic knowledge and skills.
-The Letters and Sounds Programme is broken down to teach sounds in a certain order, these are known as phases.
+This programme aims to develop children's speaking and listening skills as well as preparing children for learning to read by developing their phonic knowledge and skills.
+The programme is broken down to teach sounds in a certain order, these are known as phases.

 Phase One (Nursery/Reception)